laine-sa/cluster_restart/README.md

 `Solana v1.17.19`

+If you are running jito-solana please use the respective jito-solana release for v1.17.19 or revert to Solana Labs client for this restart if it is not available.

 ## Step 4: Start your validator
 As it boots, it will load the snapshot for slot PENDING and wait for 80% of the stake to come online before producing/validating new blocks.